Come On Now, Let’s Go!

 But Jonathan wasn’t alone.
 He had a loyal, courageous armor bearer.
 I love his response to Jonathan’s risk taking faith: “Do all that is in your heart.
 Do as you wish.
 Behold, I am with you heart and soul.”
 That kind of loyalty and sacrifice is what any leader would love to find in those he works with.

 Of course, God came through.
 They went up the cliff, and God threw the Philistines into confusion.
 God brought an incredible, miraculous victory.

-Don’t be afraid to be a risk taker for God.
+This calls for wisdom and faith, not presumption.
+But don’t be afraid to be a risk taker for God.
 Don’t be afraid to be a loyal, sacrificial armor bearer who follows the risk taker wholeheartedly.
 “It may be that the Lord will work for us.”